 There are many resources available to help gifted kids and their parents/caregivers and teachers.
 Here are a few recommended starting points.

-giftEDnz (http://www.giftednz.org.nz/).
-This site for New Zealand's professional association for gifted education is helpful for both teachers and parents.
-The "Upcoming Events" section lists national and international conferences and courses on gifted ed topics.
+This site for New Zealand's professional association for gifted education is helpful for both teachers and parents/caregivers.
+The "Upcoming Events" section lists national and international conferences and courses on gifted education topics.
 The "Resources" section offers a handy collection of links to NZ publications and research on gifted and talented education, as well as information on related advanced study opportunities.

 Misdiagnosis and Dual Diagnoses of Gifted Children and Adults (James T. Webb, et al., 2005).
 Gifted children are frequently misdiagnosed because health professionals are not aware of the characteristics and development patterns of gifted people.
 This book provides detailed information about diagnoses like ADHD, ODD and Asperger's.
 It has useful guidelines to avoid mislabelling gifted kids as well as helpful information for supporting twice-exceptional students.

 The Gifted Kids' Survival Guide: For Ages 10 and Under (Judy Galbraith, 2009).
 A great resource written just for kids.
 Survival guides are available for younger and older gifted kids as well.
-Although the books are addressed to gifted kids, parents and teachers of gifted students also will find these guides helpful.
+Although the books are addressed to gifted kids, parents/caregivers and teachers of gifted students will also find these guides helpful.

 Visual-Spatial Learners (Alexandra Golon, 2008).
 A key resource for understanding visual-spatial learners.
-Golon provides practical, accessible strategies that can be used by both teachers and parents in a range of curriculum areas.
+Golon provides practical, accessible strategies that can be used by both teachers and parents/caregivers in a range of curriculum areas.

 Teaching Gifted Kids in the Regular Classroom: Strategies and Techniques Every Teacher Can Use to Meet the Academic Needs of the Gifted and Talented (Susan Winebrenner, 2001).
 Hands-on, detailed teaching strategies and varied case studies that are useful for parents and teachers alike.
-The new edition comes with a CD of templates that can be used with clusters of gifted kids or for individual differentiation within the regular classroom.
 Winebrenner and her co-authors have published several other valuable books on related gifted education topics.